atournayre/framework/docs/doc/collections.md

 ## Create a typed collection

 ### Create a class that implements interface(s)
-A collection should implements `ListInterface` or `MapInterface` based on the type of collection.
-It can implement `NumericListInterface` or `NumericMapInterface` if the collection contains numeric objects.
 A collection can implement multiple interfaces based on the requirement.
+Available interfaces are:
+- `ListInterface` to represent a list of objects.
+- `MapInterface` to represent a map of objects.
+- `NumericListInterface` to represent a list of numeric objects.
+- `NumericMapInterface` to represent a map of numeric objects.
+- `CollectionValidationInterface` to validate a collection.

 ### Use a trait to provide basic functionality
 A trait can be used to provide basic functionality to interact with the group of objects.
 It can be used to create a collection of objects.